sabialhyv/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 # Problem 1

-Here's a complete, merged version of your project on **Simulating the Effects of the Lorentz Force**, including the theoretical background, Python simulation, visualizations, and conclusion.
-You can copy-paste this into a Jupyter notebook or Markdown document.
+#  Simulating the Effects of the Lorentz Force

 ---

-# 🧲 Simulating the Effects of the Lorentz Force

----

-## 🔎 Motivation
+## Motivation

 The Lorentz force describes how charged particles behave when subjected to electric and magnetic fields.
 This force is foundational in numerous areas of physics and engineering, including: